fstab50/ec2-tools/README.md

 * `machineimage` : Returns the most current Amazon Machine Image Id in a region

-* `profilenviron` : Profiles an AWS Account to precompile metadata in each region for use at a later time when provisioning EC2 instances.
+* `profileaccount` : Profiles an AWS Account to precompile metadata in each region for use at a later time when provisioning EC2 instances.
 Account data is saved as a local file and contains regional data for: